 Marijuana is far from a harmless drug – it negatively impacts just about every element of an addict’s life.
 Therefore, the broader and more inclusive the recovery plan, the greater the likelihood of success in recovery from marijuana addiction.

-Teen Challenge Adventure Ranch has a complete course of addiction treatment for marijuana dependence, including an extensive Aftercare Program to protect against relapse.
+New Adventure Treatment Center has a complete course of addiction treatment for marijuana dependence, including an extensive Aftercare Program to protect against relapse.
 Call 888-289-6818 today – swift action can prevent your teenager’s addiction from spiraling further out of control.

 "NO WARRANTY" LEGAL NOTICE: While independent outcomes studies have shown very high recovery rates for indiviuals in our programs, we cannot guarantee recovery for any particular individual.
 Recovery and future abstinence from addicting substances and the effects that such substances may have on the individual or their life, actions, or their future are entirely dependent on the individual and how well they apply the principles we have taught them.
 We are an educational institution, and how the individual in our program learns from what they are taught and modeled here, is totally up to them.
 Individuals who stay the full term (until graduation) have much better long-term recovery from addicitons than those who do not.